GH05Tx/KRYPTO2/README.md

 Rabin - generating key, encrypting, decrypting
 Correct - checking whether the deciphered roots are correct
 	///Library
-includes java/math library source code:
+includes java/math library source code

 !!!
 I DO NOT OWN ANY RIGHTS TO THE FILES MENTIONED BELOW.
 THEY ARE USED FOR PERSONAL PURPOSES ONLY.